 Written by Greg Ellifritz

-Last week I was reading this forum post about the utility of the flanking maneuver in a battlefield context.
+Last week I was reading a forum post about the utility of the flanking maneuver in a battlefield context.
 Flanking is a critical battle strategy and even the greenest of soldiers understands its importance.

 Yet the idea is generally not taught in a law enforcement context.
 Ask a cop about flanking and you will get nothing but a puzzled look unless the cop has prior military service.
 In some contexts (like team active shooter response), flanking is expressly forbidden.
 This is something that really needs to change.

 I am firmly against militarizing our domestic law enforcement officers.
 That’s not what I’m talking about.
 Cops don’t need to adopt a military methodology for patrol.
 Police work and a military invasion have different goals.
 But gunfighting is gunfighting, whether it is in the context of a military battle or if it is a cop taking fire from armed robbers.
 We should be looking to other disciplines and seeing if we can adopt what works for them in order to improve our survival outcomes.

 Take this issue of flanking.
-If you haven’t read the article above, it’s the idea of fixing the enemy in position and then sending a second force around to the rear or side so that you can split the enemy’s attention and fire on them from more than one direction.
+It’s the idea of fixing the enemy in position and then sending a second force around to the rear or side so that you can split the enemy’s attention and fire on them from more than one direction.
 It doesn’t have to be complex….think of every old Western movie you’ve seen where the sheriff says “You guys go in the front door to distract him and I’ll go around the back to take him by surprise.”
 That’s flanking.

 I’ve been to several instructor-level training schools on police active shooter response.
 Most of these schools advocate the “posse” approach.
 Officers wait outside while the killer shoots until they can establish a team of three to six officers who then go in to find and engage the shooter.
 This tactic has its place, but I think it’s outdated as far as current active shooter protocols go.
 Nonetheless, it is still commonly taught.